leafty/futuristic/README.md

 ## Futures

 Here, a **future** represents a computation that is yet to be performed.
-As such a future is simply a function that takes one argument, a callback, which is fired when the computation ended.
+As such a future simply encapsulates a function that takes one argument, a callback, which is fired when the computation ended.
 The callback must be called with two arguments, usually noted `err` and `res`, that denote the result of the computation.